bilgino/angularforddd/README.md

 ## Models

 The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
-It stores the domain knowledge and is very similar to the Repository pattern!
+It stores the domain knowledge and is very similar to the repository pattern!

 Angular promotes two types of models: